The Garden illustrates the following features in a lovely park setting:

 - Water harvesting techniques: dry creek beds, swales, berms and drain ways to catchment areas

 - Paths connecting gardens utilizing various local materials

-- A Meditation Garden with a bubbling fountain
+- A Meditation Garden with fountain

 - A grape arbor with fruit bearing vines